carloFerr/matlabPrintScript/README.md

     - To plot a line, write `printScriptPlot`.
     - For a margin/bode diagram, type `printScriptMargin`.
     - To plot 2, 3, 4, or 5 lines on a single figure, type `printScriptPlot2`, `printScriptPlot3`, `printScriptPlot4`, or `printScriptPlot5`.
+    - If you don't know how many lines there will be in your plot, use `printScriptMultiplePlots` in a for loop (see examples).

 2. Now, the following options must be added.
-If you want to skip one, simply put '' and the command will be ignored.
+If you want to skip one, simply put `''` and the command will be ignored.

 ### Plot Options

-1. **Title:** Insert the title of the plot as 'Plot Title'.
-Do not use "" if you want to save the figure with the saveFigure option.
+1. **Title:** Insert the title of the plot as `'Plot Title'`.
+Do not use `""` if you want to save the figure with the saveFigure option.
 2. **X-axis line:**
 3. **Y-axis line:**
 4. **X-axis caption:** For example, if your X-axis is time, insert 'time [s]'.
 Do not use '' with the saveFigure option.